Nischall01/MatchEmAll/README.md

 ## Project Replication

-Download the Source Code.zip & Resources.7z from the [latest release](https://github.com/Nischall01/MatchEmAll/releases/latest) then extract and place the Resources folder in Source Code Folder.
+Download the Source Code.zip & Resources.7z from the [latest release](https://github.com/Nischall01/MatchEmAll/releases/latest) then extract both and place the Resources folder in Source Code Folder.
 Now you have a replicated Fuctional Project Folder for Visual studio.

 ## <ins> Note:</ins> Have fun playing and May the RNG God be with you. ##